CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/17-vision-in-ai-foundry.md

 1. Move your mouse cursor over the other captions in the list, and notice how the bounding box shifts in the image to highlight the portion of the image used to generate the caption.

 ## Task 3: Tagging images

+In this task, we are using Azure AI Vision's common tag extraction feature to analyze an image and generate a list of descriptive tags, including objects and actions, along with confidence scores.

 The next feature you will try is the *Extract Tags* functionality.
 Extract tags are based on thousands of recognizable objects, including living beings, scenery, and actions.